cindyoff/quant-finance-models/option-pricing/fourier/info.md

 Source : [Kronecker delta function, Wolfram Math World](https://mathworld.wolfram.com/KroneckerDelta.html)

 ### Simpson's rule (weightings)
 This rule provides the estimate of the definite integral function.
 Used when the exact antiderivative function is difficult, near impossible, to determine analytically.
-Accuracy is enhanced by modeling the region under the curve as a series of parabolic elements, instead of the usual rectangle-shaped elements.
+Accuracy is enhanced by modeling the region under the curve as a series of parabolic elements, instead of the usual simple-shaped elements (rectangles or trapezoids).

 The basic formula to approximate the integral of $f(x)$ from $a$ to $b$ using the Simpson's rule is the following :